 Expectations of Awardees

-- File a progress report to the IWCA, in care of the chair of the Research Grants Committee, due within twelve months of receipt of grant monies.
-Upon completion of the project, submit a final project report to the IWCA Board, in care of the chair of the Research Grants Committee
+4. File a progress report to the IWCA.
+This report is due within twelve months of receipt of grant monies.
+Upon completion of the project, submit a final project report to the IWCA Board, in care of the chair of the Research Grants committee.
+It should be sent to iwcaofficer@gmail.com.

 Grant Committee Process